Since the start of the COVID-19 pandemic in late 2019, there have been more than

-A review of studies published on April 24, 2020, examined the prevalence of pink eye among people with COVID-19.
+A review of three studies published in late April 2020 examined how common pink eye is among people with COVID-19.

-The researchers examined 1,167 people with either mild or severe COVID-19.
+The researchers examined a total of 1,167 people with either mild or severe COVID-19.

 Only 0.7 percent of people with mild symptoms developed pink eye, while it occurred in 3 percent of people with severe symptoms.